The Respite for All Roadmap provides a complete framework for launching a local respite community.

 RFA is on a mission to expand this meaningful response to a growing social need.
 And we have no doubt that the time is right for a volunteer-based Respite model like ours in your neighborhood.

-The Roadmap online training program provides knowledge, insights and best practices that have helped launch and sustain nearly 40 communities.
+The Roadmap online training program provides knowledge, insights and best practices that have helped launch and sustain 51 communities and counting.
 You’ll also get the support of staff as well as a network of respite directors who are here to encourage and guide you along the way.

 Several key features of the RFA model make it easy to replicate and sustain, including: